firesidefiction/firesidefiction.github.io/submissions.md

 ----

 ## Novels and Novellas

-Fireside Press publishes novels and novellas and will have our first open submissions period in August of 2018 for books to be released in 2019.
+Fireside is currently open to submissions for novels and novellas.

+{% include submit-button %}

 ### Please submit:
 - Your completed novel or novella (20,000-120,000 words).
 We are open to any genre as long as the story transports us.